ompat5/Daily-Coding/README.md

 # 🚀 Daily Coding Challenge

-Welcome to the land of loops, joins, and the occasional existential crisis.
-This repo is where I sharpen my data science weapons every day by slaying one (or more) LeetCode and StrataScratch problem(s).
+Welcome, this repo is where I sharpen my data science weapons every day by slaying one (or more) LeetCode and StrataScratch problem(s).

-> 📈 Getting better at data science isn't a sprint—it's a daily SQL jog followed by a Python sprint.

 I'm doing this to level up my problem-solving, keep my brain caffeinated ☕, and prepare for the day someone throws a left-outer join at me in a job interview!

 This README updates daily with links to the problems I’ve solved.
-Click on a link to view my solution (you'll need an account on the site).
+Click on the link to view my solution (you'll need a leetcode account).

 This is a marathon, not a sprint.
 Or maybe more like a triathlon — SQL, Python, and crying.
 Let’s get better one problem at a time 💪.